APIs & Integration Strategy

 • Logging and tracking

-Two other important features are:
+Two additional critical features to consider are:

 The main PaaS offers in the market for an implementation strategy should be evaluated, including: